Knysna: Etymology

-A number of explanations exist for the origins of the name "Knysna" – including xthys xna, purportedly from a Khoekhoe language term that might have meant "place of timber", "place of ferns", or even "straight down" (referring to the cliffs at The Heads).
+The explanation that exists for the origins of the name "Knysna" suggest that it comes from "|heisna", purportedly from a Eastern Cape Khoe word for "tree" plus a locative suffix that together might have meant "place of timber", "place of tree-ferns".

-However, it is also likely that the name is related to, or a derivative of, similar place names that do or have existed in other parts of Africa.
-In colonial times Lake Malawi was known as Lake Nyasa (very similar to "Knysna"), while Webster's Universal Unabridged Dictionary defines the word "nyanza" as a noun: "(African): An expanse of water, as a lake or wide river".

 History

 Early history

 Forty fossilised hominid footprints, dating to about 90,000 years ago, along with various other archaeological discoveries suggest that humans have lived in Knysna for well over 300,000 years.
-The first of these were various San Hunter-gatherer peoples who inhabited most of Southern Africa in Paleolithic.
-The San were gradually displaced and absorbed by south migrating Khoekhoe peoples.
+The first of these were various San Hunter-gatherer peoples who inhabited most of Southern Africa in the Paleolithic.
+The San were gradually displaced and absorbed by southward migrating Khoekhoe peoples.

 Houtunqua (Outeniqua) Khoe

 The indigenous inhabitants of the Knysna area are a southern Khoekhoe people called the Houtunqua or Outeniqua.
 Their name means "The People Who Bear Honey".
 From the Khoekhoegowab words /hao, tun'(teni), and khoe rendered as qua, meaning people.

 19th-century depiction of Khoekhoe people.

 Little is known about Houtunqua society prior to European contact.
 What little historical sources exist are not elaborate.
-It is suspected that at the height of the Houtunqua's society, their territory stretched from the mouth of the Krom River in the east, along the Outeniqua Mountains which bear their name, up until the mouth of the Grootbrak River in the west.
+It is suspected that at the height of the Houtunqua's society, their territory stretched from the mouth of the Krom River in the east, along the Outeniqua Mountains which bear their name, to the mouth of the Grootbrak River in the west.